JuPeg/reportM2/docs/matandmet/cluster.md

 To reduce the workload required for doing all the alignements, ESPRIT-Tree also uses the _k_-mer distances strategy.
 With this method it is possible to avoid many unnecessary alignments in the PBP tree construction and in the clustering refinement.
 This technique will be discussed in the CD-HIT section.

 According to ESPRIT-Tree official [website](http://plaza.ufl.edu/sunyijun/ES-Tree.htm), the software is being optimized and a beta version is available upon request.
+Yet, our request never got an answer from the author.

 #Greedy Heuristic Clustering#

 Greedy heuristic clustering are another approach used to cluster sequences.
 Two of the most used algorithms are CD-HIT and UCLUST.
 As greedy algorithms, they try to approximate the global optimal solution in a reasonable time comsuption.
 These algorithms are mostly faster than hierarchical clustering algorithms, but they tend to be less accurate.

 The input sequences are processed sequentially by the algorithm.
-Already treated sequences can be of two types: representative or redundant.
+Already processed sequences can be of two types: representative or redundant.
 Redundant sequences are illustrated by representative sequences, so, they can be excluded from further analyzes.
 Every new sequence is compared with the representative sequences.
 If the pairwise distance is smaller than a given threshold, than the new sequence is considered redundant.
 Otherwise, it is a representative sequence that will be part of following analyzes.

-The process described is a  is is the main process followed by this class of clustering algorithms.
+The process described is the main process followed by this class of clustering algorithms.
 However, different software presents particularities in its methods and definitions.
 This differences will be detailed below.

 Overall, these algorithms' computational complexity is on the order of _O_(NM), where N indicates the number of sequences in the input and M is the number of representative sequences.
 Therefore, their resources consuption is quite hard to predict since the data redundancy may be unknown until the algorithm is run.